FAQ

 Q: Do you do book giveaways of your novels?

 Why yes!
 Sometimes I do, particularly before the next new release.
 If you’re a romance reader, I do most of those giveaways at AlwaysAusten.com.
 If you go over there and search for giveaways, you should find the current selection.
-And as always, you can join one of my mailing lists and you’ll get the notice when the next book is ready or when I’m doing a giveaway.
+And as always, you can join my mailing list and you’ll get the notice when the next book is ready or when I’m doing a giveaway.
 (The mailing list is ONLY for book purposes, no spam.)

 Q: How do I finish my own novel? (from those of you who also write!)